 The VAPS Program is offered statewide to protect vulnerable North Dakotans from abuse, neglect, and/or exploitation.
 VAPS staff provide education and resources to professionals (law enforcement, healthcare, LTC, etc.), families, colleges, and any other organization seeking education.
 Vulnerable adult abuse is an umbrella term referring to any knowing, intentional, and/or negligent act by a caregiver or any other person that causes harm or a serious risk of harm to a vulnerable adult.
 This can include physical abuse, sexual abuse, emotional abuse, financial and/or material exploitation, neglect, self-neglect, and abandonment.
-The goals of the VAPS program include but are not limited to: protect vulnerable adults from abuse, neglect, and/or exploitation; prevent abuse, neglect, and/or exploitation of vulnerable adults through education and community partnerships; help vulnerable adults continue to live in their own homes and communities as long as possible through connections with in-home and community-based services; and educate and advocate for the right of self-determination for vulnerable adults and help them connect to services of choice.
+The goals of the VAPS program include but are not limited to: protect vulnerable adults from abuse, neglect, and/or exploitation; prevent abuse, neglect, and/or exploitation of vulnerable adults through education and community partnerships; help vulnerable adults continue to live in their own homes and communities as long as possible through connections with in-home and community-based services; and educate and advocate for the right of self-determination for vulnerable adults and help them connect to services of choice, connections with in-home and community-based services; and educate and advocate for the right of self-determination for vulnerable adults and help them connect to services of choice.